ydirson/gl-streaming/USAGE.md

 - `GL_DEBUG`: Enable debug log write to `/sdard/mthr_log.txt`.
 Disabled by default.

 ## Client
-- `USE_SERVER_SIZE`: Use server window size insread of X Window size.
+- `GLS_USE_SRVSIZE`: Use server window size insread of X Window size.
 Enabled by default.
 May be removed later.
+- `GLS_EMULATE_VBO`: Try to emulate client arrays with VBO.
+Disabled by default.
+May be removed later.
+It may slower than 2x when enabled.

 # Environment variable on launch
 ## Server